 - Bachelor of Science

 Note: Students studying Engineering need to connect with the UBC Engineering Co-op for details and applications.

 International students can also participate in the Co-op program.
 The fees and application process are the same for international students.
 The Co-op Office assists international students in applying for a Co-op work permit at the start of a student’s job search process.

 If you have questions about your eligibility, contact the Co-op Office.

-Students must first apply to the Co-op program and be accepted.
+Students must first apply to the Co-op Education program and be accepted.

-Co-op students are then provided pre-employment training to make sure they are ready for the recruitment process.
+Co-op students complete pre-employment training, consisting of online programming to make sure they are ready for the recruitment process.
 During pre-employment training, students receive one-on-one resumé and cover letter review services, job search strategies, interview preparation, career advice and personalized support to help secure work-term employment.

 Co-op students have exclusive access to an online database of available positions.
 Selected candidates are then interviewed by potential employers.
 Students can also secure employment on their own through contacts in industry or school.
 The Co-op Office actively communicates with students throughout the work term, ensuring they stay connected to UBC and benefit from new opportunities, applied learning and reflective growth.